X5 Group: Perekrestok

 Perekrestok is a retail chain of food supermarkets.

-In May 2019, Russia's largest and most advanced smart kitchen was launched for producing semi-prepared foods for stores, allowing a 2.5-fold increase in the ready-to-eat and ready-to-cook range under the Perekrestok Chef brand in the company's supermarkets, and also boosting quality.
+In May 2019, Russia's largest smart kitchen was launched for producing semi-prepared foods for stores, allowing a 2.5-fold increase in the ready-to-eat and ready-to-cook range under the Perekrestok Chef brand in the company's supermarkets.

 In February 2020, Perekrestok began rolling out a new store concept.
 Among the highlights of the new concept are updated interior and exterior designs, as well as a selection of new services offered in-store.
-The new Perekrestok concept is designed to meet the needs of today's customers, including frequent purchases of ready-to-eat and ready-to-go products.
-About 50% of the selling space will be dedicated to fresh categories (fruits, vegetables, dairy products, cheese, deli meats, as well as fresh fish and meat) or salad bars, bakeries and cafés.
+The new Perekrestok concept includes frequent purchases of ready-to-eat and ready-to-go products.
+About 50% of the selling space will be dedicated to fresh categories (fruits, vegetables, dairy products,cheese, deli meats, as well as fresh fish and meat) or salad bars, bakeries and cafés.
 A special area will be focused on the health food category.